mdx-workshop/mdx-submissions21/paper.md

 # Introduction

 Many methods were conducted for Music Source Separation task.
-They can be distinguished depending on their approach: single source separation[@jansson:2017, @choi:2019, @defossez:2019], multi-head source separation[@sawata:2021], conditioned source separation[@choi:2021].
+They can be distinguished depending on its approach: single source separation[@jansson:2017, @choi:2019, @defossez:2019], multi-head source separation[@sawata:2021], conditioned source separation[@choi:2021].
-The conditioned source separation method, which shares the parameters for each source separation, is the most attractive approach even though it falls short of other methods' performance since it shares parameter for each separation task.
+The conditioned source separation method, which shares the parameters for separating each source, is the most attractive approach even though it has to separate all kinds of sources in limited model complexity.
 The LaSAFT-Net [@choi:2021] is representative conditioned source separation model.

 The LaSAFT-Net applies the LaSAFT blocks, capturing the latent source's frequency patterns depending on the target source's condition.
-They assume that each latent source independently separates the mixture source, and the attention mechanism can capture the relevant latent sources on the target source's condition.
+They assume that each latent source contains independent information depending on its viewpoint, and the attention mechanism can capture the relevant latent sources on the target source's condition.
 According to their assumption, they show comparable performance in the MusDB18 [@rafii:2017] benchmark.
 However, they consume lots of parameters for generating latent sources.
 It prevents the model's applicability in a restricted environment like Music Demix Challenge (MDX) in ISMIR [@mitsufuji:2021].
 Therefore, we explore the methods to decrease the LaSAFT-Net's parameters.

-We focus on the latent source separation procedure.
+We focus on the methods for reducing parameters.
-The LaSAFT-Net redundantly spends its parameters to identify each latent source.
+The LaSAFT-Net redundantly spends its parameters to separate each latent source.
-Our model LightSAFT-Net reduce the redundant parameter via removing unnecessary weights from LaSAFT blocks.
+Our model LightSAFT-Net reduce the unnecessary parameter via removing weights that repetitively separate latent source.
 Furthermore, we find performance enhancing method that replacing LaSAFT block in the encoder with the Time-Frequency Convolution
 (TFC) and Time Distributed Fully-connected networks (TDF) [@choi:2019] is more adaptive for this task.

-In this paper, we explore the method for light version of LaSAFT.
+In this paper, we explore the method for the light version of LaSAFT-Net.
-Our method already present the performance as comparison at MDX in ISMIR.
+Our approach already presents the performance as a comparison at MDX in ISMIR.
 This paper's contributions are as follows:

-- The LightSAFT-Net, which is available applying in poor condition, shows plausible performance in MDX.
+- The LightSAFT-Net, which is available applying in restricted environment, shows plausible performance in MDX.

-- The enhanced version of LightSAFT shows the better performance than demucs48-HQ which is another baseline model in MDX.
+- The enhanced version of LightSAFT shows the better performance than demucs48-HQ which is single source separation model.

 # Related work
 ## TFC-TDF block
 The TFC comprises densely connected convolutional blocks, which contains convolutional neural network layer (CNN), Batch Norm (BN) and ReLU [@choi:2019].
-It extracts high-level features from the localization features of the time-frequency dimension.
+It extracts high-level features from the localized features of the time-frequency dimension.

-Some studies [@yin:2020, @choi:2020, @choi:2021] apply Frequency Transformation (FT) blocks comprising fully connected layers.
+Some studies [@yin:2020, @choi:2020, @choi:2021] apply Frequency Transformation (FT) which transform the feature in frequency-to-frequency domain.
 @choi:2019 defines the TDF block, which linear-transforms each time-distributed frequency feature like convolution filter.
 This block support that the model can capture the target sound's frequency patterns from the mixture audio.
 We apply the TFC-TDF blocks in the encoder of the original LaSAFT-Net to catch the conditioned source's patterns in the received mixture.

 ## Latent Source
-The music source separation task is separating arbitrary target instruments set which are defined by human's guide.
+The music source separation task is separating arbitrary target instruments set which are defined by human's definition.
 In some cases, some instruments are grouped even though they have different characteristics.
 For example, the bass drum and Hi-hat are grouped together as drums set though have different frequency patterns.

+Separating arbitrary instruments set, which do not share the common features, is difficult from the model perspective.
+While the model generates the latent sources, the latent sources can contain the high-level features that can be the target instrument's frequency patterns.
-To alleivate the grouping multiple instruments as one source set, some studies adopts latent sources, which decompose the mixture's representation in latent space [@choi:2020], to relax the arbitrary grouped instrument's characteristic.
+Therefore, some studies adopt latent sources [@choi:2020] to relax the arbitrary grouped instrument's characteristic.
 They mix the latent sources depending on the conditions for target source.
-In this paper, we adopt the latent sources for source separation tasks.
+In this paper, we adopt the latent sources, which model can softly select rely on its frequency patterns.

 # Light-weight latent Source Attentive Frequency Transformation Network